tyboyd02/morpheus-ansible-phpIPAM/README.md

 ![image4](https://github.com/tyboyd02/phpIPAM/assets/121468777/3ad2ff27-5fcc-4e07-a776-fba1493d81b5)

 First, add an input to allow the user to select if they want a production or development install in the development stage.
-Choose the option list that we created earlier that let the user choose “Dev” or “Prod”
+Choose the option list that we created earlier that lets the user choose “Dev” or “Prod”

 ![image5](https://github.com/tyboyd02/phpIPAM/assets/121468777/99f9a232-1ec4-4cc3-82ba-d2a1e05a1769)